TomRichner/matlab-mcp-core-server/new_feature_notes/persist_session_readme.md

 ### Method: `matlabmanager.ReconnectToSession()`

 Creates a client from saved connection details (without launching MATLAB), pings to verify liveness, and registers in the session store with a no-op cleanup function (since we didn't launch the process).
+Also stores `lastConnectionDetails` (so `writeSessionFile` can persist the session) and sets `detached` mode on the wrapper (so the adopted MATLAB survives the next server shutdown).

 ### Modified: `matlabmanager.matlabSessionClientWithCleanup`